 “Hello?
 Bank of mum or dad… hello?” *other line hangs up*.

 The subject of money is touchy.
-Most of us, associate a lot of our self-worth to how much we earn.
+Most of us, associate a lot of our self-worth to how much we earn so I‘m going to tread carefully with this post.
 Growing up, I wasn’t surrounded by peers who discussed bank accounts, interest rates and tax with me so I’m excited to share my money-saving tips with you.
 Whether you’re saving up for a house, dream holiday, or you’re just trying to keep up with your Boujee lifestyle, let’s make it rain, together!